Manu404/moonburst/README.md

    - State: (treat your switch as a toggle button)
      - On
      - Off
- - Custom midi message build
+ - Custom midi message builder to define precisely what's send.
- - Time-domain delay feature
  - Trigger multiple midi messages from the same event
  - Manual trigger of each functoid/channel
- - Mute features
+ - Time-domain delay
  - Midi Monitor

 # Roadmap